-Here’s a link for this sanding drum at Woodworker’s Supply.
+Click here to get this sanding drum at Woodworker’s Supply.
 (Thank you Thad Blackwell!)

-Here’s a link for a 3″ x 3″ x 1/2″ shaft sanding drum at Woodcraft.
+Click here to get a 3″ x 3″ x 1/2″ shaft sanding drum at Woodcraft.
 This one has a 1/2″ shaft and will require a conversion sleeve to fit on a 1/2″ motor shaft.
 This drum uses sheets of ordinary sand paper, which means you can use zirconium abrasives on it.
 Zirconium cuts faster and won’t plug up as fast as ordinary aluminum oxide sand paper!

 If these links get broken or outdated, just do an online search for the Clesco part number or description and you should find a current supplier.

-For the ramp table, I cut out a couple of 3/4” x 4” x 16” boards—the bottom one out of MDF and the top one out of a formica counter top cut out that I scavanged from a local kitchen cabinet making shop.
+For the ramp table, I cut out a couple of 3/4” x 4” x 16” boards—the bottom one out of MDF and the top one out of a formica counter top cut out that I scavenged from a local kitchen cabinet making shop.
 You can use MDF or plywood for both boards, but the formica surface on the top board lets the lam sleds slide really nicely through the sander.
 You could use aluminum, actionwood, or Dymondwood if you want a more weather-resistant ramp table that won’t absorb moisture or tend to warp as much over time.
 The bottom ramp table board is attached to the MDF base boards.
 The two ramp table boards are connected together on one end with one or two little cabinet hinges.
 The ramp table adjusting bolt is installed in the other end of the bottom board.
 Just drill the hole so the bolt fits tightly through the board, or drill and tap the board so the bolt will thread through the bottom board.
 Attach the plastic handle to the bolt and the ramp adjuster assembly is ready for use.

 The base boards and motor mounting boards are all stacked up and glued and screwed together and drilled for the motor bolts.
 Then the motor is mounted to the bases.
 I glued additional square blocks to the bottom corners of the base board to provide clearance for the adjustment screw.